The Rise in Energy Prices and How to Protect Your Business

 How the cost of living crisis will be affecting business

-‘Three-quarters (78%) of business owners fear the rising cost of living will be the biggest threat to their business over the next year, not only impacting their own costs and expenses but also putting the squeeze on customer spending.
+‘Three-quarters (78%) of business owners fear the rising cost of living will be the biggest threat to their business over the next year, not only impacting their costs and expenses but also putting the squeeze on customer spending.
 Worryingly, many more (27%) fear their business might fail as a direct result of tough financial conditions over the coming year’ - Paypal’s Business of Change report.

-For many small business owners, the challenges faced seem never ending including Brexit, the pandemic and now rising inflation.
+For many small business owners, the challenges faced seem never-ending, including Brexit, the pandemic, and now rising inflation.
 This is resulting in SME’s having to make tough decisions such as raising prices and risking customer relationships.
-Many small businesses are also having to cancel outsourced work such as marketing agents, which may be a quick fix but is likely to cause a domino effect creating an economy-wide crisis.
+Many small businesses are also having to cancel outsourced work, such as marketing agents, which may be a quick fix but is likely to cause a domino effect, creating an economy-wide crisis.

-All of this stress and uncertainty is resulting serious consequences for SME’s as the Paypal report showed the ‘worry of running a business is keeping 62% of SMEs awake at night, leaving a third feeling alone and isolated due to there simply being too much going on in the world for them to process’.
+All of this stress and uncertainty is resulting in serious consequences for SMEs as the Paypal report showed the ‘worry of running a business is keeping 62% of SMEs awake at night, leaving a third feeling alone and isolated due to there simply being too much going on in the world for them to process’.

 How we can help

 The cost of living crisis can be very daunting and overwhelming to navigate alone.
-But The Finance People are here to help when you need it most, with assistance reviewing your overheads and cashflow to helping your small business to improve efficiencies within the business.
+But The Finance People are here to help when you need it most, with assistance reviewing your overheads and cash flow to helping your small business to improve efficiencies within the business.

 Previous